 Research Behind Building Great Citizens

-Research supports the fact that social-emotional learning instruction provides many positive outcomes, including skills essential to building great citizens who in turn create strong and supportive communities.
+Research supports the fact that character education learning instruction provides many positive outcomes, including skills essential to building great citizens who in turn create strong and supportive communities.
 According to research, students who contribute positively to their families and communities often have an increased sense of belonging and greater efficacy.

 Research Behind the Middle School Core

-Middle school students require a more analytical approach to social-emotional learning skills and character.
+Middle school students require a more analytical approach to character education.
 Research suggests that middle school students often learn best collaborating with peers, participating in active role play or discussion.
 Employers cite the following skills as essential to success in the workplace:

 - Problem-Solving and Collaboration